 TECs have been applied to eligible private cars, light goods vehicles and motorcycles aged four to nine years.
 Four year old cars and motorcycles and three year old light goods vehicles due a first time test between the above dates will have a four month TEC applied.
 The TEC will be applied from the date your first MOT or Goods Vehicle test is due.

 New TECs or extensions to existing TECs will be applied automatically to allow vehicles to be taxed and kept on the road.
-You do not need to do anything until you receive a reminder notification from the DVA to present your vehicle for test.
+You do not need to do anything until you receive a reminder notification from the DVA to book a vehicle test.